Investigating Efficient Learning and Compositionality in Generative LSTM Networks: Conclusion

 A further interesting result is that by using the learned components from the known characters, the model generated new examples of a particular type of character and even novel but plausibly looking character trajectories by blending previously seen ones in a somewhat innovative, smooth manner.
 Additionally, the visualization of recurrent hidden states showed similar patterns for characters that share similar sub-trajectories, providing interesting insights regarding the explainability of LSTMs, indicating the emergence of compositional dynamic attractor patterns within LSTM's hidden states.
 Further analyses should be conducted to shed additional light on the nature of these dynamic patterns.

-Overall, these results provide strong evidence that LSTM networks tend to develop kinds of compositional encodings, which may be reused to generate untrained, but related trajectories -- and time series patterns more generally speaking -- in fast and innovative manners.
-The awareness and utilization of these compositional abilities of RNNs may be an essential aspect towards bridging the gap between human and artificial intelligence.
+Overall, these results provide strong evidence that LSTM networks tend to develop kinds of compositional encodings, which may be reused to generate untrained, but related trajectories in fast and innovative manners.
+Such combinatorial generalization abilities are of course not restricted to letter trajectories, but can be applied to all time series patterns.
+They are of major significance, since they seem to be a key ingredient of human intelligence, which is why AI researchers have been interested in combinatorial abilities since the origins of AI \cite{battaglia2018relational}.
+The awareness and utilization of these compositional abilities of RNNs will hopefully inspire future research and may be an essential aspect towards bridging the gap between human and machine intelligence.